YourMobileGeek/100DaysOfCode2019/README.md

 Day 26
   > Started working on an Alexa skill.
 I think the idea is good, just don't know if i'll be successful in implementing it.
 So far, nowhere close.

+Day 27
+  > Still working on the skill.
+Came across a diffculty, It involves figuring out how to save data that the user might need.
+Its a big one.
+Dont know if i'll overcome it or drop the skill.